ldionne/cppnow-2013-d2/design/1_design.md

         d2::basic_lockable
         d2::lockable
         d2::timed_lockable
+        d2::trackable_thread

-.notes explain how each wrapper has a mixin counterpart to accomodate every use case.
+.notes explain how each wrapper has a mixin counterpart to accomodate every use case, and that trackable_thread is for standard conforming thread implementations

 <!SLIDE>